Update on the Paid Internships Awarded to Students who Participated in the 2020 Workshop on Innovative Solutions to Business Challenges

-Eni, S.p.A. selected two winning teams: Peter Giannino, Robert Cesar, Sam Denney, Misha Rindisbacher & Christine Xiao, Alexander Jaros, Bryce Tsai, Parker Malarkey.
+Eni, S.p.A. selected two winning teams: Peter Giannino, Robert Cesar, Sam Denney, Misha Rindisbacher & Christine Xiao, Alexander Jaros, Bryce Tsai, and Parker Malarkey.
 Their internship will start in January 2019 since previous winners are working now at Eni’s Washington Office.

 Tuesday, January 17, 2017

-The Georgetown University Italian Research Institute, in collaboration with the Italia Innovation Program, invites all College students to apply to the John A. Hager Memorial Fellowship for the one-month long Italia Innovation Summer Program in Italy.
+The Georgetown University Italian Research Institute, in collaboration with the Italia Innovation Program, invites all College students to apply to the John A. Hager Memorial Fellowship for the one-month-long Italia Innovation Summer Program in Italy.

 Thanks to the generosity of Mr. Giulio Gianturco, a board member of the Georgetown University Italian Research Institute, for the second year, we are offering 2 John A. Hager Memorial Fellowships in the amount of $5,500 each to College students to enroll in the Italia Innovation Summer Program in Italy.

-The cost for the four-week program this year is 5,000 euros which includes lodgings, breakfast, lunch Monday-Friday, and tuition.
+The cost for the four-week program this year is 5,000 euros which include lodgings, breakfast, lunch Monday-Friday, and tuition.
 The roundtrip flight is excluded.
 However, we are pleased to announce that the Italia Innovation Program is offering a 1,000 euros reduction to each of the two John A. Hager Memorial Fellowship recipients.
 The cost is 4,000 euros.

-The one-month long program provides a full-immersion learning experience in Italy focusing on unique entrepreneurial challenges.
+The one-month-long program provides a full-immersion learning experience in Italy focusing on unique entrepreneurial challenges.
 Last summer two of our students were awarded the Fellowship and one of them, Caroline De Santis C’16, who enrolled in the program, has been offered a position as Communication & External Relations Manager with the Italia Innovation Program.